-On systems that run the Rocky Linux 8 operating system, the cPanel & WHM installer will automatically disable the Network Manager service and enable the
+On Rocky Linux 8 systems, the cPanel & WHM installer automatically disables the Network Manager service and enables the

 We strongly recommend that you install at least 3 GB of RAM if you want to install the Clam AntiVirus Scanner (ClamAV) antivirus software.

 We do not support Advanced RISC Machines (ARM) architecture systems.

 When you choose a server, consider the following questions:

 How many sites do you plan to host?

 Servers that host a large number of websites with associated email addresses and databases require more processing power, disk space, and RAM.

 What kind of web hosting do you plan to do?